The Bliss of Mrs. Blossom: Cast

-Production notes
+Production

-Joseph Shaftel said the script was based on a story of his, which in turn was based on a true story.
+Josef Shaftel said the script was based on a story of his, which in turn was based on a true story.
+Alec Coppel's original script was set in Los Angeles but was rewritten to be set in London.

 Shirley MacLaine was a last-minute replacement after the original star pulled out.
 Her fee was a reported $750,000.
+She signed in May 1967.

 Assheton Gorton served as the production designer for the film.

 Location scenes were filmed in Putney, Bloomsbury, at the National Film Theatre in the South Bank Centre and at Alexandra Palace in London.
 Interiors were filmed at the Twickenham Film Studios in Twickenham.

+Music

-The soundtrack includes the songs "The Way That I Live" performed by Jack Jones, "Let's Live for Love" by the Spectrum and "Fall in Love" by the New Vaudeville Band.
+The soundtrack includes the songs "The Way That I Live" performed by Jack Jones, "Let's Live for Love" by the Spectrum and "I Think I'm Beginning To Fall In Love" by the New Vaudeville Band.

-Frank Thornton, Barry Humphries, Willie Rushton and John Cleese make brief appearances in the film.

-Reception
+Critical reception

+The Monthly Film Bulletin wrote: "The smutty humour of the script – Mr. Blossom, whose supposedly endearing hobby is conducting the great orchestras of the world on his tape-recorder, is introduced as "the Orpheus of the undie world" – finds its match in the consummate vulgarity of Joseph McGrath's direction.
+Though both the fantasy inserts (with their allusions to the screen's great lovers) and the gaudy stylistic mixture of Assheton Gorton's designs pay devious tribute to a rich past heritage, this remains as sadly undigested as the Pinter-ish element in the plot.
+And only Freddie Jones as an outrageously effeminate detective induces anything like amusement."

 In his review in The New York Times, Howard Thompson called the film "roguish, restrained and absurdly likable, with a neat climactic twist."